Infrar3dd/Infrar3dd/README.md

 I work on my own and solve tasks on platforms like RootMe, HTB, THM and etc.

+## !!!
+All exploits, projects and security tools are for educational purposes only.
+Intended for use in authorized testing environments !!!

 ## Skills

 <p align="left" dir="auto">